 22. Ravenous (1999)

 Imagine good ol’ Begbie had all the freedom in the world to do whatever he wanted to, with no police around to arrest him while he’s messing around with a “replica”.
 Robert Carlyle is not a name you come across quite often, but the man despite his lean framework is like a molotov cocktail.
 You fill him up to the brim, and there’s nobody as explosive as him on screen.
 He sports a similar charm, but lets his jaws do the talking in this cannibalistic thriller.
 The movie is based on a native Indian myth, and is not really for people who appreciate logical reasoning in thrillers.
-Though not being a typical slasher, it does have the structure and motives of one, and can be considered something along the lines of Wes Craven’s ‘Scream’.
-With its marvellous soundtrack and icy Nevadas setting, it’s very effecting at providing the chills.
+Although not a typical slasher, it does have the structure and motives of one, and can be considered something along the lines of Wes Craven’s ‘Scream’.
+With its marvelous soundtrack and icy Nevadas setting, it does frighten you quite a lot!

 21. Rendition (2007)

 When a suicide bomber kills 19 people in North Africa, CIA agent Douglas Freeman is sent to investigate.
 The target of the attack was a high ranking police officer who is a liaison for the U.S and an interrogator.
-Meanwhile an Egyptian born chemical engineer living in Chicago is framed by a terrorist organization and is taken to interrogate and torture while returning from a conference in South Africa.
-The story mainly focuses upon Jake Gyllenhaal’s character, how he learns to act and follow his instincts eventually.
-With fine direction, this story goes well with the political as well as emotional connections between characters.
+Meanwhile, an Egyptian born chemical engineer living in Chicago is framed by a terrorist organization and is taken to interrogate and torture while returning from a conference in South Africa.
+The story mainly focuses on Jake Gyllenhaal’s character; how he learns to act and follow his instincts eventually.

 20. Q&A (1990)

-Sidney Lumet was probably the greatest example of how to construct a great movie with a conventional linear narrative.
-But, Lumet’s story no matter how linear was always multi-faceted in its implications.
-Lumet could quite possibly explore every emotion and its consequence within 2 hours, and in the process sacrifice not even a single character.
-This was one of Lumet’s boldest movies in years, and a very layered one that is a police thriller on the surface, and one of the dirtiest explorations of these protectors’ worlds, exceeding his earlier film ‘Serpico’ in this aspect.
+Sidney Lumet knew how to construct a great movie with a conventional linear narrative.
+But, Lumet’s stories were always multi-faceted in their implications.
+He could quite possibly explore every emotion and its consequence within 2 hours, and in the process sacrifice not even a single character.
+‘Q&A’ was one of Lumet’s boldest movies in years, and a very layered one that is a police thriller on the surface.
+It may not be his best work, but it is thematically rich and authentic.

 19. Triangle (2009)